 - Introduce equity fines such that companies (& parent companies) found to be in neglect of health and safety, environmental or other government legislation can be fined in terms of cash and penalised in terms of equity.
 We need to prevent, especially in a recession, companies exploiting the situation and using the defence that fines will bankrupt them.
 To this effect fines should be cash and equity.

 - Invest in education, training and adult learning programmes.
-We've got to work on the principle of building for the future.
+Rapidly increase our basic R&D funding.
+We've got to work on the principle of building for the future not the past.

 - Introduce a government paid national wage to all NI holders who are registered voters.
 This wage should be paid regardless of employment status and replaces other basic social security benefits.
 We need to create the feeling that everyone has a safety net and reduce the fear (and hence loss of confidence) associated with the current economic situation.